 You have spent hours shooting, editing and perfecting your video.
 You upload it to YouTube and the thousands of views you anticipated do not even come close.
 What went wrong?

 YouTube has 2 billion logged-in monthly users, which is more than both Facebook and Instagram.
 It is the second largest search engine to date, second only to Google.
-If you are spending budget on other social media platforms but have neglected to look into YouTube, you could be missing out on the chance to target a large demographic.
+If you are spending budget on other social media platforms but have neglected to look into YouTube, especially in 2021, you could be missing out on the chance to target a large demographic.

 Having a presence on YouTube isn’t the only thing that will drive users to you, we wish it was that easy.
-You need to optimize your videos to ensure they perform at its utmost potential.
+You need to optimize your videos to ensure they perform at their utmost potential.

 YouTube SEO involves optimizing your channel, playlists, metadata descriptions, and the videos themselves.
 You can optimize your videos for search both within and outside of YouTube.

 How to Optimize YouTube Videos